tl-its-umich-edu/my-learning-analytics/README.md

   - You have to be authenticated and a "super user" account.
 See step #1
   - The method that controls this access is in show_debug_toolbar(request):
   - Configuration of the panels is in DEBUG_TOOLBAR_PANELS as described on https://django-debug-toolbar.readthedocs.io/en/latest/configuration.html#debug-toolbar-panels

+	4. For testing the cronjob on Localhost:
+	- Remove the preceding "/" for the correct path on the "GOOGLE_APPLICATION_CREDENTIALS=/secrets/bq_cred.json" line in the .env file
+	- Example: "GOOGLE_APPLICATION_CREDENTIALS=secrets/bq_cred.json"